weisserj/My-VC-Portfolio-/README.md

 Every month, I’ll invest $100k of fake capital into a handful of companies.
 I’ll put the date of “investment” and revisit each investment at a later date to see how they did.
 I'm sure they'll all wow you! :-)

+### October 2, 2019
+Sunsama - easily one of the best products I've seen.
+In a few months to a year will be as well-known and popular as Notion and Superhuman.

 ### September 1, 2019
 Intantish